juandiegocuellars/DisasterRisponseWebApp/README.md

 # Disaster Response Pipeline Project

+### Introduction

+This project is made with Figure Eight to develop a web app where an emergency worker can input a new message and get classification results in several categories.
+This was possible using ETL pipelines and Machine Learning Pipelines to train a supoervised model.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.